-We are currently advancing our product candidates through non-clinical and clinical development, and preparing for a potential commercial launch if our product candidates are successfully developed and approved.
-Developing small molecule products and preparing for a potential launch are expensive, and we expect our research and development and general and administrative expenses to increase substantially in connection with our ongoing activities, particularly as we continue to advance our product candidates in clinical trials and if we generate positive data in our clinical programs.
-Depending on the status of regulatory approval or, if approved, commercialization of our product candidates, as well as the progress we make in selling our products, if approved, we will also require additional capital to fund operating needs.
+We are currently advancing our product candidates through non-clinical and clinical development, and preparing for a potential commercial launch of brexanolone IV, if approved, and potentially other product candidates if successfully developed and approved.
+Developing small molecule products and preparing for a potential launch are expensive.
+We expect our research and development and general and administrative expenses to increase substantially in connection with our ongoing activities, particularly as we continue to advance our product candidates in clinical trials, continue our discovery efforts, prepare to file for regulatory approval of brexanolone IV and potentially other product candidates, if we generate positive data in our clinical programs, and potentially commercialize brexanolone IV and other products, if successfully developed and approved.
+Depending on the status of development efforts, regulatory approval or, if approved, commercialization of our product candidates, as well as the progress we make in selling our products, if approved, we will also require additional capital to fund operating needs.
 We may also need to raise additional funds if we choose to pursue additional indications and/or geographies for our product candidates, identify new potential opportunities or otherwise expand our activities more rapidly than we presently anticipate.

-As of December 31, 2016, our cash, cash equivalents and marketable securities were \$397.5 million.
-Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities will be sufficient to fund our anticipated level of operations into the second quarter of 2018.
+As of December 31, 2017, our cash, cash equivalents and marketable securities were \$518.8 million.
+Based on our current operating plans, we expect that our existing cash, cash equivalents and marketable securities, in addition to the funds raised by our public offering of common stock in February 2018, will be sufficient to fund our anticipated level of operations into 2020.
 Our current operating plan does not contemplate other development activities we may pursue or that all of the currently planned activities will proceed at the same pace, or that all of the activities will be fully initiated or completed during that time.
 We may use available capital resources sooner than we expect under our current operating plan.
 In addition, our operating plan may change.
-We may need or choose to seek additional funds sooner than planned, through public or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
-In any event, we expect to require additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
+We may need or choose to seek additional funds sooner than planned, through equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches.
+In any event, we expect to require additional capital to expand future development efforts, obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or in light of specific strategic considerations.